COLSSolc/backend-master-lokdonSKI/README.md

 1. GF 2^p where p =< 8; -> GF 2^p, where p !<8 && p > 8 || 00 (or goes to infinity).

 2. Non-Deterministic Polynomial problems (hard problems) are reconsidered for 16 * 16 matrix e.g We embodied KT as a hard (NP-Complete) problem with no other complexity to derive ciphertext from cryptographic engine if not by O(m)in space-time.
-It is also noted that this very system originates lattice based cryptography.
+It is also noted that this very system originates lattice base cryptography.

 3. Knight's tour of any size could be solved in non-polynomial time; deterministic reduction.
 The bigger the scope the more time it will take to solve.
 Balancing symmetric stream of block (key) size, encryption time and implementation could yield the cryptography of the future.